Raylc/gona-imposed-form/README.md

-# GMM-exp-boxgrove-gona
+# gona-imposed-form
-Comparing the efficiency of traditional and different GMM methods in discriminating early lithic industries and typologies
+This repository contains the code, data, figure and manuscript of the Gona ESA project.